xxlimengying/academic-website/content/home/experience.md

   date_start = "2020-10-20"
   date_end = ""
   description = """
   Students who are motivated to pursue a Ph.D. degree with a background in thermodynamics, heat and mass transfer or related fields are welcome to contact Dr. Li.
-Preference will be given to those students who obtained or is expected to obtain an M.S. degree and has publications in English.
+Preference will be given to those students who obtained or are expected to obtain an M.S. degree and have publications in English.
   """

 [[experience]]